Bryan De La Cruz Player Props: Marlins vs. Phillies

-On Monday, Bryan De La Cruz (coming off going 2-for-2 with a home run and four RBI) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 6:40 PM ET.
+Bryan De La Cruz -- 0-for-4 in his last game -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Aaron Nola on the mound, on April 11 at 6:40 PM ET.

-He collected four RBI (going 2-for-2 with a home run and two walks) in his most recent game against the Mets.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Bryan De La Cruz Game Info & Props vs. the Phillies